100 Notable alumni of

 -

-Axel Edward Brian Hoyer is an American professional football quarterback.
-Since joining the NFL in 2009 as an undrafted free agent, he has started for eight different teams, the second-most in league history.
-Hoyer's longest stint has been with the New England Patriots for eight non-consecutive seasons, primarily as a backup, and he was a member of the team that won Super Bowl LIII.
-His most successful season was with the Houston Texans in 2015, when he helped lead them to a division title.
+Axel Edward Brian Hoyer is an American former professional football player who was a quarterback in the National Football League (NFL) for 15 seasons.
+He played college football for the Michigan State Spartans.
+During his NFL career from 2009 to 2023, he started for eight different teams, the second-most in league history.
+Hoyer's longest stint was with the New England Patriots for eight non-consecutive seasons, primarily as a backup, and was a member of the team that won Super Bowl LIII.
+His most successful season was with the Houston Texans in 2015 when he helped lead them to a division title.

 -